Electric Ink Tattoo Care

 Electric Ink Vibrancy Serum, $40.

-Containing the most potent ingredients in the range, the oils and plant extracts once blended with an amino acid, work like a skin conditioner, to balance the pH level in the skin, (apparently when skin is balanced at pH of 5.5 it's healthy and looks good).
+Containing the most potent ingredients in the range, the oils and plant extracts, once blended with an amino acid, work like a skin conditioner, to balance the pH level in the skin (apparently, when skin is balanced at a pH of 5.5, it's healthy and looks good).
 This product works hard to revive an aged-looking tattoo, and give it back the vibrancy it once had.
 I use this serum weekly before bed as an extra hydrating boost.

 My Pinky tattoo after using the range for two weeks